AdobeDocs/express-add-ons-docs/src/pages/guides/getting_started/quickstart.md

 - Access to the beta version of Adobe Express - [Join the waitlist](https://adobe.com/go/express-developer)
 - Express add-on CLI - [Join the waitlist](https://adobe.com/go/express-developer)

-## Add-on CLI (Command Line Interface)
+## Add-on CLI
-To facilitate the development of add-ons, we have provided a command line interface (CLI) that allows you to create and host Adobe Express add-ons directly from your local machine so they can be loaded into the beta version of Adobe Express running in your browser.
+To facilitate the development of add-ons, we have provided a CLI (Command Line Interface) that allows you to create and host Adobe Express add-ons directly from your local machine so they can be loaded into the beta version of Adobe Express running in your browser.

 <InlineAlert slots="text" variant="info"/>